Common sense solutions for rock mechanics challenges

-Our Rock Mechanics team members have strong ties with academia and actively participate in advancing the industries we work in.
+Our team members have strong ties with academia and actively participate in advancing the industries we work in.
 We regularly share our experiences and research through the Canadian Geotechnical Journal, American Rock Mechanics Association, Slope Stability Symposia, and other organizations.
-Our team participates in internal Research and Development projects and built our own custom rock direct shear testing apparatus for the Laboratory.
+Our team participates in internal Research and Development projects and developed a custom rock direct shear testing apparatus for the Laboratory.
 The Rock Mechanics team is participating in external research through the Large Open Pit III Project and is a member of the Lowell Institute of Mining’s Geotechnical Center of Excellence at the University of Arizona.
-We also give back to the community through BGC Squared initiatives, which also includes involvement in University Capstone projects.
+We also give back to the community through BGC Squared initiatives, which include involvement in University Capstone projects.

-BGC carries out a wide range of projects that manage the risk of natural and excavated rock slopes in the mining, pipelines, and communities sectors.
-Typical activities include rockfall and rock avalanche investigations and assessments, remote sensing and change detection studies and developing and maintaining risk management systems for linear infrastructure such as highways, transmission lines, railways and pipelines.
+BGC carries out a wide range of projects that manage the risk of natural and excavated rock slopes in the mining, pipelines, transportation, and community sectors.
+Typical activities include rockfall and rock avalanche investigations and assessments, remote sensing and change detection studies, and developing and maintaining risk management systems for linear infrastructure such as highways, transmission lines, railways, and pipelines.
 Our team is also involved with the design of mitigation systems to protect infrastructure from rock hazards.
-Our projects are located in diverse and challenging environments anywhere infrastructure and/or people encounter steep and hazardous terrain.
+Our projects are typically located in steep and hazardous terrain or otherwise challenging environments.

 BGC’s rock mechanics experts provide support for numerous civil and infrastructure projects.
 Many of these projects involve the design of foundations for a range of applications including buildings, towers, and wind turbines.
 We also design rock anchors and artificial support for retaining walls in soil, weak rock, and strong rock.
 Our team provides support with stability and seepage assessments for dam abutments and foundations, scour assessments for spillways, and the design of specialized grouting programs to mitigate seepage.